TurboMaxe/TuffX-Plugin/README.md

 > This is not a "crack" for Minecraft, it simply allows for better TuffClient integration on servers.

 ## Quick Start
 Install the latest jar from [releases](https://github.com/TuffNetwork/TuffX-Plugin/releases/latest/) into your server's `plugins` folder.
 Then, restart your server, and join via TuffClient.
-You should now be able to use extra features such as below y0 and ViaBlocks!
+You should now be able to use extra features such as below Y0

+TuffXActions and Viablocks are distributed seperately

 ## Compiling
 ```sh